 Maintaining a lifelong love of learning is beneficial for everyone, especially for those who wish to explore the best degree after 50.
 Seniors who strive to be lifetime learners are the recipients of the many benefits education provides.
-For those considering changing careers at 50 without a degree, reach for an educational experience that will prepare you for the best jobs to retrain for at 50.
+For those considering changing careers at 50 without a degree, reach for an educational experience at one of the top online colleges that will prepare you for the best jobs to retrain for at 50.

 Every year it seems there is a new inspiring story of a 70, 80, or even 90 or 100 year old person who went back to school and earned the degree they always wish they had gotten.
 But by no means is it necessary to wait that long.
 The Bureau of Labor Statistics defines senior workers as those over 55, and college students in their 50s and older are one of the fastest-growing sets of nontraditional students.
 There are a lot of reasons – on the one hand, dwindling retirements and entitlement programs mean workers have to work longer out of necessity.
 But on the other hand, Baby Boomers never liked being still for very long, so many of today’s elders look at retirement as the next step toward death – and they want nothing of it.

 Whatever the case, if you’re over 50 and giving thought to going back to school, don’t keep mulling it over.
 You only have one life, and there are so many benefits and opportunities for seniors going back to college that you’re missing out on.

 The Benefits of Returning to College as a Senior